josephearl/cypress-axe/README.md

 The `includedImpacts` key is an array of strings that map to `impact` levels in violations.
 Specifying this array will only include violations where the impact matches one of the included values.
 Possible impact values are "minor", "moderate", "serious", or "critical".

-Filtering based on impact in combination with the `skipFailures` argument allows you to introduce `cypress-axe` into tests for a legacy application without failing in CI before you have an opportunity to address accessibility issues.
+Filtering based on impact in combination with the `skipFailures` argument allows you to introduce `cypress-axe-commands` into tests for a legacy application without failing in CI before you have an opportunity to address accessibility issues.
 Ideally, you would steadily move towards stricter testing as you address issues.

 ##### violationCallback (optional)